 January 2, 2023 – Monday

-With contributions made by Lead Safe Mama readers (thank you, friends!), I just purchased this little cup (a “3 oz Stoneware Espresso Mug“) new (off of Amazon, from the Le Creuset Amazon store – link) – to demonstrate to myself (and to Lead Safe Mama readers) that the brand Le Creuset is still (today) unethical in their materials sourcing…as they still use high-Cadmium-content pigments in the decorative glazes of their ceramic pieces.
+With contributions made by Lead Safe Mama readers (thank you, friends!), I just purchased this little cup (“3 oz Stoneware Espresso Mug“) new (off of Amazon, from the Le Creuset Amazon store — link) to demonstrate to myself (and Lead Safe Mama readers) that the brand Le Creuset is still (today) unethical in their materials sourcing.
+They are currently still using high-cadmium-content pigments in the decorative glazes of their ceramic pieces.
 Cadmium is a known carcinogen (it is well-established that cadmium is causally linked to cancer, in both human and animal studies).

 How much Cadmium is “too much Cadmium”?